-Bowled over by the care and compassion they’d received from the BHOC team, Richard and fellow patient Mike Morgan came up with the idea of the Testicular Ball.
-This wittily named event has now become a major fundraising fixture in It’s in the Bag’s calendar.
+Bowled over by the care and compassion received from the Bristol team, Richard and fellow patient Mike Morgan came up with the idea of the Testicular Ball.

-Richard’s a keen sportsman, a supporter of Bath Rugby and Plymouth Argyle, and a coach at City of Bath Hockey Club.
-In his spare time he’s Headteacher of a primary school in Bath – a background that’s made him especially keen to get IITB’s message into schools and sports clubs.
-A sustainable awareness programme is what’s needed, and Richard’s on the case…
+Richard is a retired Headteacher and a keen sportsman.
+He is a supporter of Bath Rugby and Plymouth Argyle, and a coach at City of Bath Hockey Club, a background that’s made him especially keen to get IITB’s message into schools and sports clubs.

-Jeremy’s been involved in IITB since the very early days, so he’s been lucky enough to witness how its initiatives have transformed the Bristol Testicular Cancer Service.
-He’s honoured to be holding the Vice-Chair position in a nationally recognised, award-winning charity fund!
+Jeremy’s been involved in IITB since the very early days, so he’s been lucky enough to witness how its initiatives have transformed the Bristol Testicular Cancer Service (BTCS) which he leads.

 When he can get away from work, Jeremy loves to spend time with his family, and is slowly managing to restore their old house on the Mendips.